 Chemical analyses were done in three specialized laboratories.
-Heavy metals, PAHs, NECs, cyanides, and some OCPs were analysed by the Czech company Dekonta in its accredited laboratory.
+Heavy metals, PAHs, NECs, cyanides, and some OCPs were analysed by the Czech company Dekonta in its accredited laboratory, in second stage, heavy metals were analysed by SVÚ (State Veterinary Institute in Prague).
 Seven indicator PCB congeners, DDT and its metabolites, hexachlorocyclohexane (HCH), hexachlorobenzene (HCB), pentachlorobenzene (PeCB) and hexachlorobutadiene (HCBD), BFRs, PCNs, PFASs, SCCPs and MCCPs were analysed in the laboratory at University of Chemistry and Technology, Prague, Faculty of Food and Biochemical Technology, Department of Food Analysis and Nutrition.
 DR CALUX dioxin-like activity in all seven samples was analysed by the BioDetection Systems (BDS) in Amsterdam, Netherlands.